Justin-Ahn/data_framework/README.md

 or this: <br /> ![alt tag](https://pbs.twimg.com/media/B8maLBaIAAEVM9S.png:large)

-There are also other types of more basic statistical analyses you can do with the framework, since it provides additional analyses of the relationship data as well as providing the relationship data.
+There are also other types of data visualizations you can do with the framework, since it provides not only the relationship data but also additional analyses of the relationship data.

 ## Building/Using the Example Plugins
 Download the Plugin project (hw5-team-35/plugin) and run 'gradle run' on terminal inside the plugin project directory.
 Done!